 Depending on the Portfolio Designer zoom level, financial values will be summed up and displayed by month (Week zoom level), quarter (Month zoom level), or year (Quarter and Year zoom levels) in the financial section.

 Cost Budgets and Benefit Targets

-You may enter cost budgets and benefit targets per month, quarter or year for each portfolio in the associated settings (see the Edit Portfolio article).
+You may enter cost budgets and benefit targets per month, quarter or year for each portfolio in the associated settings (see the Portfolio Budgets - Details article).

 - Cost Budgets will be displayed in gray as long as costs are within budget.

 - Costs within Budget will be displayed in green.

 - Costs over Budget will be displayed in red.

 - Benefit Targets will be displayed in gray as long as they have not been reached.